Samsung/tizen-docs/docs/application/native/guides/multimedia/pose-detection.md

    if (error_code != MEDIA_VISION_ERROR_NONE)
        dlog_print(DLOG_ERROR, LOG_TAG, "error code= %d", error_code);
    ```
-2. Decode the image file and fill the `g_source` handle with the decoded raw data:
+2. Decode the image file and fill the `g_source` handle with the decoded raw data.

-   In the following example image `sample.jpg`, a person is shown in a squat pose, and the image is in the `<OwnDataPath>` folder.
+   In the following example image `sample.jpg`, a person is shown in a squat pose, and the image is in the `<OwnDataPath>` folder:

    <img alt="sample.jpg" src="./media/mediavision_pose_sample_sumo.png" width=300>